If a DIY sink installation is on your to-do list, learn what you need to know to install it yourself

 2. Assemble parts

-If simply replacing the old kitchen sink with a new one the first step is to check and assemble parts as Cruz shares, “It’s best to do as much of the assembly as possible before you fit the sink, as the space under your sink will be limited.”
+If simply replacing the old kitchen sink with a new one, the first step is to check and assemble the parts.
+Do as much of this as possible.
+Once assembled, start by fitting the kitchen waste to the sink and add any fixing clips.

 3. Fit tap

-Once the old kitchen sink has been removed Cruz says, “Give the worktop area around the cut-out a good clean with a suitable kitchen cleaner.”
+Once the old kitchen sink has been removed, clean up the area.
 Use a scraper like this Stanley Plastic Window Scraper from Amazon to remove the sealant and then clean with white spirit to remove any residue.

 FAQs